danny-zh/epam_intro_cloud_devops/README.md

 ## 3. Package Management
 ### 3.1 Sofware Management
 In Linux there is a wide range of utilities, services and other tools available in the form of software package.
 A software package is binary archive that is available for download and installation on the local linux system.
 Such archived software files can be managed by a software management system comprised of a set of tools that can automate the installation, updating, upgrading, purging and removal of such software packages.
-Each distribution family can have their own software package management system, for example in Readhat derived distros we can find RPM and YUM managers whereas in Debian derived distros we can use DPKG and APT.
-Both RPM and DPKG are considered to be low level package management tools to manage individual software packages, also they they cannot resolve dependencies (if needed) by a package, this means that you must install manually all dependencies before hand required by a particular software package.
-YUM and APT on the other part, manage dependency resolution automatically and make all dependencies installations for you, underneath they also use RPM and DPKG as their backend for individual package management.
+Each distribution family can have their own software package management system, for example in Readhat derived distros we can find RPM and YUM managers whereas in Debian derived distros we can use PKG and APT.
+Both RPM and PKG are considered to be low level package management tools to manage individual software packages, also they they cannot resolve dependencies (if needed) by a package, this means that you must install manually all dependencies before hand required by a particular software package.
+YUM and APT on the other part, manage dependency resolution automatically and make all dependencies installations for you, underneath they also use RPM and PKG as their backend for individual package management.

 ### 3.2 Alternatives